 4. Paper FAFSA

 In addition to submitting your FAFSA, be sure to meet your FAFSA deadline.
-With more students vying for aid, it’s almost always in your best interest to submit your application sooner rather.
-When in doubt, contact your school’s financial aid office about the deadline for FAFSA.
+With more students vying for aid, it’s almost always in your best interest to submit your application sooner rather than later.

 And if, for some reasons, filling out the form this year yielded no financial aid for you, don’t let it deter you from submitting it again the following year.